klingtnet/klingt.net/klingt.net/posts/ssh-cipher-performance-comparision.rst

 This caused some trouble because I was using arcfour_ for performance reasons as default cipher for my remote backup machines in ``~/.ssh/config``.
 Now I need to reevaluate which cipher algorithm to use.
 Because I often do my backup via ``rsync`` over ssh I care most about transfer speed.

-preparing a test
+Preparing a Test
 ================

-create a test file
+Create a Test File
 ------------------

 At first we need a reasonably large file to transfer.
 That file must contain only random data to eliminate the possible influence of compression on the transfer rate.
 To do this simply use dd :code:`dd if=/dev/urandom of=/tmp/randomfile bs=1k count=1M`.
 This creates a file of 1GB size because the blocksize ``bs`` is 1000 and ``count`` blocks (1 million) are written.
 Because generating random data is expensive this could take some time, on my machine around 76s.

-available cipher algorithms
+Available Cipher Algorithms
 ---------------------------

 To see which algorithms are available on client-side is dead easy: